 This method of placement often puts an employee into a position that they are barely competent to fill.
-Their mediocre work is blamed on their character, flabby will-power or just laziness.
-They push themselves harder and tell themselves adages “Where there’s a will there’s a way”.
+Their mediocre work is blamed on their character, flabby willpower or just laziness.
+They push themselves harder and tell themselves the adage “Where there’s a will there’s a way”.

-Random placement has been superseded by examinations and aptitude tests.
-The prevailing attitude has changed to: If you don’t succeed, try something else.
-The main difference between tested and untested employees are that the tested ones reach their level of incompetence in fewer steps and a shorter time.
+The random placement has been superseded by examinations and aptitude tests.
+The prevailing attitude has changed to If you don’t succeed, try something else.
+The main difference between tested and untested employees is that the tested ones reach their level of incompetence in fewer steps and a shorter time.

 What happens when you reach your level of incompetence